thomascampagnolo97/exprob_robot_patrolling/README.md

 Introduction
 -----------------
-This repository contains a software architecture ROS package for a surveillance robot menaged by a finite state machine, which builds the ontology and defines states to describe the robot's behavior.
+This repository is an upgrade of the [first assignment](https://github.com/thomascampagnolo97/exprob_surveillance.git) for the Experimental Robotics Laboratory course and it contains a software architecture ROS package for a surveillance robot menaged by a finite state machine, which builds the ontology and defines states to describe the robot's behavior.
 The architecture is described in the following sections.
 The programming language used to develop this package is Python3 and several tools are also used, including:
 1. [SMACH tool](http://wiki.ros.org/smach), to define the finite state machine;
 2. [SMACH viewer](http://wiki.ros.org/smach_viewer), as debugging tool to see the states, transitions and behavior of the FSM in a graphical way;